Eve, Psyche & the Bluebeard's Wife: Release, music video, and remixes

 Benjamin West's 1791 painting The Expulsion of Adam and Eve from Paradise is featured in the music video for "Eve, Psyche and the Bluebeard's Wife".

 "Eve, Psyche and the Bluebeard's Wife" was included on Le Sserafim's debut studio album, Unforgiven, which was released on May 1, 2023.
 It was written by Score and Megatone, both members of the production collective 13; Hybe Corporation founder Bang Si-hyuk; rapper Supreme Boi; Maia Wright; Max Thulin; Benjmn; Gusten Dahlqvist; Arineh Karimi; Le Sserafim member Huh Yunjin; Lee Hyung-seok (PNP); and Danke.
 A teaser for the music video of "Eve, Psyche and the Bluebeard's Wife" was released on May 22, 2023, while the music video itself was released on May 24, 2023.
 It features the group doing intricate dance moves and playing children's games, such as rock paper scissors and red light, green light, with a group of rollerskating boys.
 The 1791 painting The Expulsion of Adam and Eve from Paradise by American painter Benjamin West is also featured in the video.
 To promote the song, Le Sserafim performed it on various South Korean music shows, including on M Countdown on May 25.

 A YouTube Short featuring South Korean singer Bibi rapping a verse on the song was posted to the group's YouTube account on June 20, and a remix for the song featuring Bibi with South Korean rappers Mirani and Camo was uploaded to the group's SoundCloud account on June 27, 2023.
 The instrumental track of the song was also posted to Le Sserafim's social media accounts on June 20 as part of their "Eve, Psyche, and _" social media campaign, which encouraged fans to upload their own verses to the song over the instrumental.

 An English version of the song was released on July 6, 2023, followed by remixes featuring American singer Upsahl on July 14 and Japanese-British singer Rina Sawayama on July 28.
 A new version featuring American singer-songwriter Demi Lovato was released on August 4.

 Composition

 "Eve, Psyche and the Bluebeard's Wife" is an uptempo K-pop and Jersey club song with a "classic" 1990s-inspired electro beat.
 Its lyrics, such as "Fearless, say yes, we don't dress to impress", cover themes of self-empowerment and breaking away from stereotypes and taboos.
-Its title uses the names of Eve, a biblical figure who ate the forbidden fruit, Psyche, the Greek goddess of the soul who watched Cupid while he slept to see his true form, and Bluebeard's wife, a character in the French fairy tale "Bluebeard" written by Charles Perrault who marries a man whose wives keep disappearing and whose family defeats him and takes his fortune, to emphasize the song's message of breaking taboos.
+Its title uses the names of Eve, a biblical figure who ate the forbidden fruit, Psyche, the Greek goddess of the soul who watched Cupid while he slept to see his true form, and Bluebeard's wife, a character in the French fairy tale "Bluebeard" written by Charles Perrault who marries a man whose wives kept disappearing and whose family defeats him and takes his fortune, to emphasize the song's message of breaking taboos.